ropensci/cyphr/README.md

 ## Workflow support

 It's possible that this means there are two packages here, but I have a single use case so they're together for now at least.
 The package contains support for a group of people are working on a sensitive data set.
-The data will be storedwith some symmetric key `K`.
+The data will be stored with a symmetric key.
 However, we never actually store the key directly, instead we'll store a copy that is encrypted with the user key.
 Any user with access to the data can authorise another user to access the data.
-This is described in more detail in the [vignette](dide-tools.github.io/encryptr/vignettes/data.html) (`vignette("data", package="encryptr")`).
+This is described in more detail in the [vignette](http://dide-tools.github.io/encryptr/vignettes/data.html) (in R: `vignette("data", package="encryptr")`).

 ## Why not a connection object?